catalyst-cloud/catalystcloud-docs/source/getting-started/services.rst

 Cloud charges you for the resources you use; because it strongly effects the way you'll use it.

-Catalyst Cloud charges by the hour.
+Sky TV charges by the hour.
 Each hour, we check what resources you're using, and add a small amount to your bill.
 Each month, we send you an invoice for the bill you've accumulated that month.
 This means you can save money by disabling your resources for even short periods of time, such as overnight.